-SBCC Promise student Noelia Romero says that her first year at Santa Barbara City College was an adjustment for her.
+SBCC Promise student Noelia Romero says that her first year at Santa Barbara City College was an adjustment.
 She attended a small high school (Carpinteria HS), and experienced “a bit of culture shock” when she first arrived at college.
-However, she is now happy, and not feeling lost.
+After settling in, she was happy and no longer felt lost.

 Noelia is a first-generation college student, and comes from a single-parent household.
 “My mom wasn’t able to contribute to my college education financially, so the SBCC Promise has made a big difference for me.
 I am able to attend college full-time without worrying about how to pay for books and supplies.
 Without the SBCC Promise, I don’t think I would have been able to afford going to college.”